Mozilla-Campus-Club-Cummins/Mental-health-journal/README.md

 A web-based journaling application designed to help users express their thoughts, track emotions, and maintain mental well-being through daily journaling.
 Each user can securely register, log in, and maintain their own personal journal entries.

-Current Features
+Current Features:

-Personal Journal Entries — Users can write, edit, and delete their own journal entries.
+Personal Journal Entries - Users can write, edit, and delete their own journal entries.
-Secure Authentication — User registration and login system using MongoDB for data storage.
+Secure Authentication - User registration and login system using MongoDB for data storage.
-Date-wise Entry Management — Automatically timestamps journal entries for easy tracking.
+Date-wise Entry Management - Automatically timestamps journal entries for easy tracking.
-Cloud Database — Uses MongoDB Atlas to store user accounts and journals safely.
+Cloud Database - Uses MongoDB Atlas to store user accounts and journals safely.
-Responsive UI — Built with React for a smooth and modern user experience.
+Responsive UI - Built with React for a smooth and modern user experience.

-Tech Stack
+Tech Stack:

-Frontend
+Frontend:
 React.js

-Backend
+Backend:
 Node.js
 Express.js
 MongoDB + Mongoose (for database operations)
 JSON Web Token (JWT) for authentication

-How to Run Locally
+How to Run Locally:

-Prerequisites
+Prerequisites:
 Make sure you have the following installed:
 Node.js (v16 or above)
 npm (comes with Node)